Defining PDF Accessibility

 Adobe, PDF, and Acrobat are often used interchangeably, but they are not the same.
 The relationship between these terms is similar to the relationship between Microsoft, Word, and DOC(X).

 - Adobe is a company; they are the creators of PDF (the format) and Acrobat (the product).

 - PDF is a format or type of document.
 Its main purpose is to preserve the formatting of a document.
 It was created by Adobe but is now an open format that can be created and displayed by other programs.

 - Acrobat describes a series of tools created by Adobe for viewing, creating, and editing PDF files.

-There are 3 Acrobat Tools:
+There are 3 primary Acrobat programs:

 - Acrobat Pro is the only version of Acrobat that can be used to view and edit the accessibility information of a PDF.

 Each of these programs provides accessibility features for users.